OGRECave/ogre/Docs/src/hardware-buffers.md

 # Buffer Usage {#Buffer-Usage}

 Because the memory in a hardware buffer is likely to be under significant contention during the rendering of a scene, the kind of access you need to the buffer over the time it is used is extremely important; whether you need to update the contents of the buffer regularly, whether you need to be able to read information back from it, these are all important factors to how the graphics card manages the buffer.
-The method and exact parameters used to create a buffer depends on whether you are creating an index or vertex buffer (See @ref Hardware-Vertex-Buffers and @ref Hardware-Index-Buffers), however one creation parameter is common to them both - the ’usage’.
+The method and exact parameters used to create a buffer depends on whether you are creating an [index buffer](@ref Hardware-Index-Buffers) or [vertex buffer](@ref Hardware-Vertex-Buffers), however one creation parameter is common to them both - the @c usage.
 The most optimal type of hardware buffer is one which is not updated often, and is never read from.
-The usage parameter of createVertexBuffer or createIndexBuffer can be one of Ogre::HardwareBufferUsage.
+The usage parameter of @c createVertexBuffer or @c createIndexBuffer can be one of Ogre::HardwareBufferUsage.

 Choosing the usage of your buffers carefully is important to getting optimal performance out of your geometry.
 If you have a situation where you need to update a vertex buffer often, consider whether you actually need to update **all** the parts of it, or just some.
 If it’s the latter, consider using more than one buffer, with only the data you need to modify in the HBU_CPU_TO_GPU buffer.
 Always try to use the HBU_GPU_ONLY form.
 This just means that you cannot read *directly* from the hardware buffer, which is good practice because reading from hardware buffers is very slow.
 If you really need to read data back, use a shadow buffer, described in the next section.